wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 ## 2022-09.x Release Notes

 **Drilldown Links on Charts Improvement**: You can now use drilldown links to send users to a target section of a dashboard.
+See [How Do Drilldown Links Work](ui_charts_faq.html#how-do-drilldown-links-work).

 ## 2022-08.x Release Notes